tobu61106f/tobu61106f/README.md

 # README

 ###
-Its a Train nerd, what can you expect on?
+Its a Train nerd 🤓, what do you expect?